lulzzz/cloud-custodian-pipeline-sample/README.md

 Policy validation is executed in [validate_policies.py](src/build/scripts/validate_policies.py)

+### Policy Mode Validation
+All Cloud Custodian policies should be in policy mode (type: azure-periodic).

+Policy validation is triggered as a Pipeline Build task in [azure-pipelines.yml](azure-pipelines.yml)

+Policy validation is executed in [validate_policy_mode.py](src/build/scripts/validate_policy_mode.py)

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a